MoistCode/ImaginaryNumblr/README.md

 </a>

 * Chatting with other users
-* Allowing users to edit their own show page
+* Allowing users to choose a theme for their show page
 * User settings (i.e., option to change password, username, profile picture)
 * Reblogs and shares
 * Messaging